 - Register to submit a poster in advance – click here and register via the RSC Events page now

 - Tweet your poster image with a title, #RSCPoster and relevant subject hashtag(s) – during the 24h conference beginning 5 March 2019, 09:00 GMT

 - Discuss and engage – throughout the 24h conference make sure to answer the questions from the community, committee and comment on other #RSCPosters

 Check out this video tutorial from Edward Randviir (Manchester Metropolitan University, @EdwardRandviir) explaining how to search for hashtags in Twitter and how to take part!

 and here: https://twitter.com/EdwardRandviir/status/1102956739887054850

 Top tips for making a poster specifically for Twitter are available on the BetterPosters blog, written by Zen Faulkes (@DoctorZen).

 Win a prize:

-- Win prizes if your #RSCPoster and presentation is deemed best by the 2019 subject chairs – committee and prizes to be confirmed
+- Win cash prizes if your #RSCPoster and presentation is deemed best by the 2019 subject chairs.

 - Audience participation prize will be awarded to the poster that receives the most retweets.
 The lucky winner will receive a chemistry-themed board game: Compounded.
 Compounded is a game where players take on the roles of lab managers, hastily competing to make compounds before they are completed by others or destroyed in an explosion… With thanks to Dr Sam Illingworth (Manchester Metrapolitan University) for supporting this prize.